Mencarelli-Simone/TPA1_ITU_SE_SIEVE/adm_conflicts/readme.md

   NOTE: the percent is defined as band_overlap / foreign_sat_bandwidth x 100

 - **conflict_summary_by_freq_type.csv**
   Summary table aggregating conflicts by frequency range and conflict type (e.g., E_R, R_E, etc.).
+The frequency and bandwidth columns refer to the TPA1 mission filings

 - **conflict_type_barplot.png**
   Bar plot showing the number of conflicts per conflict type.